akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--That being said, many Git servers authenticate using SSH public keys.
 In order to provide a public key, each user in your system must generate one if they don’t already have one.
 This process is similar across all operating systems.-->
 <!--First, you should check to make sure you don’t already have a key.
 By default, a user’s SSH keys are stored in that user’s `~/.ssh` directory.
 You can easily check to see if you have a key already by going to that directory and listing the contents:-->

 Darüber hinaus benutzen viele Git-Server öffentliche SSH-Schlüssel zur Authentifizierung.
-Um einen öffentlichen Schlüssel bereitzustellen muss jeder Benutzer Deines Systems einen solchen Schlüssel generieren, falls sie noch keinen haben.
+Um einen öffentlichen Schlüssel bereitzustellen, muss jeder Benutzer Deines Systems einen solchen Schlüssel generieren, falls sie noch keinen haben.
 Dieser Prozess ist bei allen Betriebssystemen ähnlich.
 Als erstes solltest Du überprüfen, ob Du nicht schon einen Schlüssel hast.
 Standardmäßig werden die SSH-Schlüssel der Benutzer in ihrem `~/.ssh`-Verzeichnis gespeichert.
 Du kannst einfach überprüfen, ob Du einen Schlüssel hast, indem Du in das Verzeichnis gehst und den Inhalt auflistest:

 	$ cd ~/.ssh